marshall-strong/pexels-photo-search-react/ProjectFeatures.md

 ### MVP Features

 - Display 10 curated photos on the home screen.
 Use the Pexels curated photos resource to render these photos.

-  - Retrieve homepage photos from the Pexels Curated Photos Resource
+Retrieve home screen photos from the Pexels Curated Photos Resource:

 file: `pexels-photo-search/netlify/functions/fetchPexelsPhotos.js`